What Is Direct Cremation?

 Definition

 Direct cremation (also called simple cremation or immediate cremation) is the cremation of a deceased person without a prior funeral ceremony, visitation, or viewing.
-The body is transported from the place of death to the crematory, cremated in a simple container, and the cremated remains (ashes) are returned to the family — typically within 3 to 7 business days.
+The body is transported from the place of death to the crematory, cremated in a suitable container, and the cremated remains are returned to the family.
+Timing varies with authorizations, local requirements, provider scheduling, and the return method.

 Unlike traditional cremation with a funeral service, direct cremation eliminates the costs of embalming, a viewing casket, funeral home facility use, and officiant fees.
 Families who choose direct cremation may still hold a memorial service, celebration of life, or scattering ceremony at a later date — on their own terms and timeline.